YannMazz/weather-app/README.md

 3. `npm install`

-4. use the config.json file to specified your data
+4. use the config.json file to specify your data

 5. `npm run dev`